larts85/larts85/README.md

 I am self-sacrificing, disciplined and responsible.
 I love teamwork, I like to improve and always give my best.
 Kind, empathetic and enthusiastic character.
 Experience in FullStack development of web and mobile applications.
 Also a specialist in Physical Culture, Sports and Massage therapy.
 Empirical skills, experience and love of design and sales.
 ## CURRICULUM
+Here you are an extract of my resume, designed with some of my JavaScript knowledge.
 ```javascript
 /* ==================== myJavaScriptResume ==================== */
 import * as technologies from "IT_World";